 N.B.
-It is your responsibility to ensure that your Head of Department/Programme Manager has your correct address.
+It is your responsibility to ensure that your Course Leader has your correct address.
 The College will not be responsible for results which are sent to old addresses if you have not updated your contact details.
 If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registrar Co-ordinator on (0113 2354566) to obtain a replacement letter.